stenskjaer/samewords/README.rst

 It is very unclear which of three instances of “a” the note refers to.

 `Reledmac <https://www.ctan.org/pkg/reledmac>`__ is a great LaTeX package that facilitates typesetting critical editions of prime quality.
-It already provides facilities for disambiguating identical words, but it requires the creator of the critical text to manually mark all potential instances of ambiguous references manually (see the *reledmac* handbook for the details on that). *Samewords* automates this step for the editor.
+It already provides facilities for disambiguating identical words, but it requires the creator of the critical text to mark all potential instances of ambiguous references manually (see the *reledmac* handbook for the details on that). *Samewords* automates this step for the editor.

 Installation
 ============